robwebset/script.theaudiodb.sync/README.md

 You can install this addon from: [Repository:URepo](http://www.urepo.org/)

-To ask questions or comment about Suitability, please use the forum at [URepo.org](http://www.urepo.org/forum/viewtopic.php?t=1772)
+To ask questions or comment about TheAudioDBSync, please use the forum at [URepo.org](http://www.urepo.org/forum/viewtopic.php?t=1772)

 __Donations__